 Inspections in Arvada, Lakewood & Westminster

 It is always best for both of us to know what is going on under your hood!
-When your car is in for service, complimentary inspections are conducted the first time we work on your vehicle and every 6 months or 6,000 miles thereafter.
+That's where our ASE certified technicians come in.
+When your car is in for service, vehicle health inspections are recommended the first time we work on your vehicle and a minimum of 2 times per year by.
 These 40+ digital inspections are designed to identify potential problems early to help avoid safety concerns or costly repairs.
 The results are reported to you, in some cases including images, and added to your vehicle's digital service record.
 We want you to have all the information to make the best decision for both you and your vehicle.
-There is no charge for these inspections.

 Pre-Purchase Vehicle Inspections